Héctor Mario López Fuentes: Military, diplomatic and political career

+War crimes arrest and death

 In July 2011, López Fuentes was arrested on charges of genocide and crimes against humanity for his links to the killings of more than 300 Mayan civilians in the Ixil region during the administration of President Efrain Rios Montt.
+He was held at a barracks near Guatemala City for 16 days before being transferred to the Military Medical Centre for health reasons.
+He would spend the rest of his life in the medical center, suffering from cancer.

 At the time, López Fuentes was suffering from terminal cancer and a hearing originally scheduled for October 2011 had to be delayed due to his condition.
 In May 2012, he was brought before Judge Miguel Ángel Gálvez of Tribunal B de Mayor Riesgo to face the charges.
 Gálvez rejected a motion by López' lawyer Moisés Galindo to close the tribunal on the grounds of López Fuentes' poor health.
 The retrial was scheduled for January 2016 but López Fuentes died on 18 October 2015, aged 85.